PIDC ANNOUNCES A $45 MILLION ALLOCATION IN U.S. TREASURY NEW MARKETS TAX CREDITS

-The sixth award for PIDC Community Capital for a total of $313 million in New Markets Tax Credit allocations over eleven years
+The 8th award for PIDC Community Capital for a total of $418 million in New Markets Tax Credit allocations over 14 years

-PHILADELPHIA (May 23, 2019) – PIDC today announced its CDFI subsidiary, PIDC Community Capital, was awarded $45 million in New Markets Tax Credit (NMTC) allocation from the U.S. Treasury Department’s Community Development Financial Institutions (CDFI) Fund.
-PIDC Community Capital was one of 73 organizations selected nationally to receive an allocation in this current round, and one of only 12 organizations that have exclusively a local market focus.
-Today, the CDFI Fund announced a total of $3.5 billion in NMTC allocation aimed at revitalizing low-income communities and increasing economic opportunity nationwide.
+PHILADELPHIA (October 28, 2022) – Today, PIDC announced its CDFI subsidiary, PIDC Community Capital, was awarded $45 million in New Markets Tax Credit (NMTC) allocation from the U.S. Treasury Department’s Community Development Financial Institutions Fund (CDFI Fund).
+PIDC Community Capital was one of 107 organizations nationally selected to receive an allocation in this current round.
+The CDFI Fund announced a total of $5 billion in NMTC allocation aimed at spurring investment and economic growth in low-income urban and rural communities nationwide.

-This marks PIDC’s sixth award of NMTC allocation for a total of $313 million.
-To date, PIDC Community Capital has deployed $241 million in 29 investments in businesses or development projects which provide essential goods and services, create jobs, and transform neighborhoods in Philadelphia.
-PIDC has also attracted $202 million in additional NMTC allocation from 13 local and national partner allocatees supporting an overall total project investment of $714million.
+This marks PIDC’s 8th award of NMTC allocation for a total of $418 million.
+To date, PIDC Community Capital has deployed $330.3 million in 42 development projects with a total project investment of $942 million, which have provided essential goods and services, created jobs, and transformed neighborhoods in Philadelphia.

-To learn more about eligibility to apply for New Markets Tax Credits through PIDC, please visit www.pidcphila.com or call 215-496-8020.
+To learn more about eligibility for New Markets Tax Credits through PIDC, please visit www.pidcphila.com/product/new-markets-tax-credits-nmtc or call 215.496.8020.